§ 5-65-27. Elderly person in-home solicitation Right to cancel.

 (3) "Emergency" means an urgent and immediate need for services, assistance, or repairs that must be addressed without delay to avoid substantial harm to persons or property.

 (4) "In-home solicitation" means any transaction made at the consumer's primary residence, including telephonic or online, except those transactions initiated by the consumer.
 A consumer response to an advertisement is not an in-home solicitation.

 (5) "Person" means an individual, partnership, corporation, limited-liability company, association, or other group, however organized.

-(6) "Services" means work, labor, and services as a contractor pursuant to chapter 65 of title 5, as well as other disciplines governed by the board pursuant to statutory law.
+(6) "Services" means work, labor, and services as a contractor pursuant to this chapter, as well as other disciplines governed by the board pursuant to statutory law.

-(b) In addition to all other methods of consumer protection provided by federal or state law, any contract that originates from an in-home solicitation of an elderly person for the purposes of performing work as a contractor pursuant to chapter 65 of title 5, as well as other disciplines governed by the board pursuant to statutory law, shall provide that any consumer who is an elderly person shall, in the absence of an emergency as defined herein, have three (3) days within which to cancel the in-home solicitation contract for contractor services.
+(b) In addition to all other methods of consumer protection provided by federal or state law, any contract that originates from an in-home solicitation of an elderly person for the purposes of performing work as a contractor pursuant to this chapter, as well as other disciplines governed by the board pursuant to statutory law, shall provide that any consumer who is an elderly person shall, in the absence of an emergency as defined herein, have three (3) days within which to cancel the in-home solicitation contract for contractor services.

 (c) The contractor shall, at the time of the agreement in accordance with § 5-65-3, give notice to the elderly person of all the rights that substantially comply with this section.
 The notice must:

 (1) Appear in the agreement under the conspicuous caption: "Notice of Cancellation"; and